 The Criminology Tour and Criminology Field Schools are designed to enable students to observe and study characteristics of justice systems abroad.
-In recent years, students have traveled to the countries of England, Wales, Scotland, Ireland, Holland, Belgium, France and China.
-The toursand field schools are approximately three weeks in length and include visits to prisons and police forces, youth correctional programs and courts.
+In recent years, students have traveled to the countries of England, Wales, Scotland, Ireland, Holland, Belgium, France, Spain and China.
+The tours and field schools are approximately three weeks in length and include visits to prisons and police forces, youth correctional programs and courts.
 Sightseeing days are also made available.

 Criminology Field Schools may involve students completing Criminology courses, as well as courses in other disciplines.
 This varies for each field school and/or tour.
-Both the Criminology Tours and Field Schools are usually offered in the summer semester (May) but advertising and registration is during October/November of the previous year.
+Both the Criminology Tours and Field Schools are usually offered in the winter / summer semester (Jan / May) but advertising and registration is during October/November of the previous year.
 Generally, this course is dependent upon student interest, resources, and is not offered every year.

-Please see Criminology faculty for information on any prospective further trips crimcoordinator@douglascollege.ca
+Please see Criminology faculty for information on prospective trips crimcoordinator@douglascollege.ca s